semiller10/postnovo/README.md

 7. [Set up a container with TensorFlow](https://github.com/semiller10/postnovo/wiki/DeepNovo-Installation) to run DeepNovo (optional but recommended for Postnovo).
 Superuser privileges may be required.

    `singularity build tensorflow.simg docker://tensorflow/tensorflow:latest`
 8. Generate [DeepNovo](https://github.com/nh2tran/DeepNovo) de novo sequences (can take up to ~12 hours).
 The following examples consider low-res MS2 spectra.
-Processing high-res spectra requires more memory (see [link](https://github.com/semiller10/postnovo/wiki/Training-and-Running-DeepNovo)).
+Processing high-res spectra requires more memory (see [Predicting with Deepnovo](https://github.com/semiller10/postnovo/wiki/Predicting-with-DeepNovo)).
 Postnovo only supports standard fixed C and variable M PTMs at the moment.

    Using single machine with 32 cores: